ShanAlam/ShanAlam/README.md

-# Ahoy!
+# Hey folks!
 I'm Shan 👋

 I'm a Computer Scientist currently working at **HSBC**.
 My current area of focus is **Agentic AI** 🤖